sidagarwal04/genai-workshops-apac/workshop/docs/lab2/genai-stack.md

 A simple GenAI app for [Docker's Docs](https://docs.docker.com/) based on the [GenAI Stack](https://github.com/docker/genai-stack) PDF Reader application.

+The generative AI (GenAI) guide teaches you how to containerize an existing GenAI application using Docker.
 In this guide, you’ll learn how to:

 - Containerize and run a Python-based GenAI application
 - Set up a local environment to run the complete GenAI stack locally for development